-Voice over Internet Protocol, also called internet phone, has come of age as a reliable and cost-effective way to call around town or across the world.
-Many cable companies that offer bundled phone with internet or television are using this technology, but there are independent companies that will provide this service with extra features and terrific rates.
+Voice over Internet Protocol, also called VoIP or internet phone, is a reliable and cost-effective way to call around town or across the world.
+Many cable companies that offer bundled phone with internet or television are using this technology, but there are independent companies that provide this service with extra features at reasonable rates.

-While the technology may seem complicated, internet phone service is becoming an increasingly reliable and popular alternative for homes and businesses.
-VoIP phone systems can provide significant cost savings over a conventional phone system with lower monthly fees and cheaper long distance and international rates.
-VoIP users are also privy to numerous calling features, ones that typically cost extra with regular phone services.
-Since most VoIP services cater to businesses as well as residences, they work very well for home offices as well.
+VoIP phone systems can provide significant cost savings over a conventional phone system, with lower monthly fees and cheaper long-distance and international rates.
+You can also take advantage of numerous call features, some of which cost extra with regular phone services.
+Since most VoIP services cater to businesses as well as residences, they work very well for home offices.
 Since you can use the phones you already have, setup costs are minimal.

-If you are in the market for a VoIP system, we encourage you to read our articles about VoIP services, as well as our comprehensive reviews and side-by-side comparison of the best VoIP services, particularly our top three: Voip.com, Phone Power and Phone.com.
+If you are in the market for a VoIP system, we encourage you to read our articles about VoIP services, as well as our comprehensive reviews and side-by-side comparison of the best VoIP services, particularly our top three: Phone Power, VOIP.com and BroadVoice.

-The service plans a VoIP provider offers and how much it charges for those plans will be a major deciding factor when you choose a service.
-Many VoIP providers offer cheaper rates if you agree to an annual or 2-year plan, but charge hefty cancellation fees if you choose to stop service before your contract expires.
-Month-to-month plans are somewhat more expensive but give you the option to change service.
+VoIP service plans and charges are a major deciding factor when you choose a service.
+Many VoIP providers offer cheaper rates if you agree to an annual or two-year plan, but charge hefty cancellation fees if you stop service before your contract expires.
+Month-to-month plans are somewhat more expensive, but you can opt out of service at any time.

 One advantage of VoIP is cheaper long-distance and international calling, so if that's important to you, look closely at the fine print on these features.
-Many services offer unlimited international minutes; others choose select nations.
-Some services let you choose your own area code, so that if you are away from family or friends, you can choose a number in their area so that their calls to you are local as well as yours to them.
+Many services offer unlimited international minutes; others choose specific nations.
+Some have cheaper domestic plans that offer a limited number of free international minutes, an economical choice if you don't have many overseas calling to make.
+Some services let you choose your own area code, so that if you are away from family or friends, you can choose a number in their area so that their calls to you as well as yours to them are local.

 Every Voice over IP service we reviewed has the following features:

-You'll also find that the top providers have most of the same features in common; however, some charge for certain options, either as a monthly fee or a by-call charge.
-Also, check our reviews for standout features that make a particular service unique.
+The top providers have most of the same features in common; however, some charge for particular options, as either a monthly fee or a by-call charge.
+Also, several services have standout features that make a particular service unique.